This article describes the method for imaging Datto Utilities onto a USB drive.

 - Datto recommends using the latest version of Rufus to image the drive.

-- See the Additional Resources section of this article for information about alternative imaging methods.
+- See the Additional Options section of this article for information about alternative imaging methods.

 Obtaining the ISO

 You can download the Datto Utilities image (.ISO) from the Datto Downloads page by selecting the download link for SIRIS Imaged Installed 16.04, BMR 16.04, or Cloud Continuity Restore.
 Once the image file has downloaded, proceed to the next section.

 Imaging the USB Drive with Rufus